melaniebrgr/learning-computer-science/05-system-design/12-security/12-events.md

 ### worm propagation

-> About 187 packages were compromised during the shai-hulud attack
+> the compromise affected at least 187 packages.
+Notably, the affected set includes several packages published by the cybersecurity company CrowdStrike’s npmjs account

 Using the stolen NPM token the malware queried for and published updates to 20 of the victims NPM packages.
 Anyone updating patch version of the package were subsequently infected, in a cascade effect.